ygboucherk/prima-pool-server/docs/protocol/assignment.md

 WS channel, and `POST /clusters/{id}/ready`) require the **worker key that owns the target `worker_id`**.
 A worker key cannot access another worker's state, heartbeat, or cluster config.

+### Cluster dissolution

+Because prima.cpp shards a model across nodes and **every node must hold a copy of the model weights**, a cluster with a missing member is *broken* — the model no longer fits in the remaining members' memory, and they can't serve it.
+So when a member of an active cluster goes offline (or leaves), the server **dissolves the cluster** and returns **all** members to the waitlist:

+- Online members: `status: waitlisted`, `online: true` — immediately eligible for re-assignment.
+- Offline members: `status: waitlisted`, `online: false` — must heartbeat to rejoin.

+The server pushes `cluster_dissolved` to every member (with `reason: member_offline` or `member_left`).
+Members tear down their WG interface and wait for the next assignment.
+The dissolution is also reflected in `GET /state`.

 ## 2. Cluster assignment

 On cluster formation, the server sends each member: